mvexel/osm-meet-your-mappers/README.md

 # Meet Your Mappers

-## We are on Sourcehut
+## We are on Codeberg
-If you are reading this notice on Github, please point your bookmarks and git remotes at the `meetyourmappers` repo [on Sourcehut](https://git.sr.ht/~mvexel/meetyourmappers) instead.
+> If you are reading this notice on Github, please point your bookmarks and git remotes at the `meetyourmappers` repo [on Codeberg](https://codeberg.org/mvexel/meetyourmappers) instead.
 This project will not be updated on Github.

-See my [profile](https://sr.ht/~mvexel/) for links to discussions and tickets.

 ---

 A web site and API that lets mappers find their local mapping friends.